isliese/CPSC-33511-Project2/README.md

 3. Run programs
 * To run Exhaustive Search Algorithm: `python exhaustivesearch.py` <br>
 * To run Dynamic Programming: `python dynamicprogramming.py` <br>
-* To measure execution time of two algorithms for the problem: `python timingdata.py` <br>
+* To measure the execution time of two algorithms for the problem: `python timingdata.py` <br>
 * To draw scatter plots for two algorithms and compare with theoretical time complexity: `python scatterplot.py` <br>